centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 > On a Mac platform, note that you must install Oracle JDK instead of
 > the usually-required JRE.

-To check the Java version run the command:
+To check the Java version, run the following command:

 ```shell
 java -version